Agathyrsus sibiricus (L.) D.Don

 Although no specific mention of toxicity has been seen for this species, many plants in this genus contain a narcotic principle, this is at its most concentrated when the plant begins to flower.
 This principle has been almost bred out of the cultivated forms of lettuce but is produced when the plant starts to go to seed[

-Prefers a light sandy loam in a sunny position[
+Species in this genus generally prefer a light sandy loam in a sunny position[

 Young plants - raw or cooked.
 An emergency food, it is only used when all else fails[